-The company would relocate within Oshawa twice.
-One temporary move was made when the original site was burned down and reconstructed as the Alger Building.
-During the surge of business brought by World War Two, the company had to expand its operation and rent space elsewhere in order to meet demand.
-After the war a single, larger, location was desired, which lead to the acquisition of 61 Charles Street.
+The company was originally located on King Street, however, after a fire in 1926, a new building was constructed on Albert Street, while the on original site, the Alger Building was constructed.
+During the surge of business brought by World War II, the company had to expand its operation and rent space elsewhere in order to meet demand.
+After the war a single, larger, location was desired, which led to the acquisition of 61 Charles Street.

 The Alger Press would experience many more years of commercial success, particularly with its “Pictorial Oshawa” series of publications.
 However, this success had run its course by 1993 when the company declared bankruptcy.

-In 2010 the building was acquired by the University Of Ontario Institute Of Technology.
+In 2010 the building was acquired by the University Of Ontario Institute Of Technology (now operating as Ontario Tech University).
 After a feverish renovation the site began operating in 2011.
 Today the first and second floors host an array of lecture halls, seminar rooms, offices, study rooms, social spaces, student amenities, and a library.
 The third floor contains various administrative offices.